covid19-hg/pca_projection/docs/plot_projected_pc.md

 ```

 If your cohort submits multiple analyses, please run the script with different `--phenotype-col`.
 It will automatically excludes samples without case/control status.

+If your system doesn't have access to the Internet, please download a reference score file [here](gs://covid19-hg-public/pca_projection/hgdp_tgp_pca_covid19hgi_snps_scores.txt.gz) and specify it via `--reference-score-file`.

 ## Upload